-Rufus Wolff is a founding partner and manages the firm's tax and corporate law practice.
-Rufus practices primarily in the areas of business, corporate and commercial law, mergers and acquisitions, securities law including private placements, tax planning and IRS tax controversy, estate planning, and probate administration.
-Rufus also regularly counsels clients on matters concerning employee benefits, executive compensation, and alternative staffing arrangements with an emphasis on providing counsel to professional employer organizations.
-He frequently represents private entrepreneurs, emerging technology companies, real estate developers, oil and gas companies, securities firms, and many other types of investors whose needs require a creative yet practical approach to their complex legal matters.
+Rufus Wolff is a founding partner and co-leads our firm's tax and corporate law practice.
+His practice focuses on a wide range of taxation and business law matters, regularly counseling private individuals, emerging technology companies, real estate developers, oil and gas companies, securities firms, and many other types of entrepreneurs whose needs require a creative yet practical approach to their complex legal matters.

 He practices primarily in the areas of business and corporate law, mergers and acquisitions, securities law, tax controversy, estate planning, and probate administration.
 Rufus Wolff also regularly counsels clients on matters concerning employee benefits and executive compensation, with an emphasis on providing counsel to professional employer organizations (PEOs).